-- 1.5 Safeguarding is the action we take to promote the welfare of children and protect them from harm. - protecting children from maltreatment; - preventing impairment of children's mental or physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- 1.5 Safeguarding is the action we take to promote the welfare of children and protect them from harm. - providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental or physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.